-- A. In Zones A, AE, and AO, new construction or substantial improvement of a small, detached accessory structure of 500 square feet or less does not have to meet the elevation or non-residential dry floodproofing requirements as detailed in Section 10 of this Ordinance if the following wet floodproofing standards are met: - 1.
-The structure has unfinished interiors and is not used for human habitation; - 2.
-The structure is not located in the floodway; - 3.
-The structure is not used for storage of hazardous materials; - 4.
-The structure is wet floodproofed and designed to allow for the automatic entry and exit of flood water as detailed in Section 10 (C)(4); - 5.
-The structure shall be firmly anchored to prevent flotation, collapse and lateral movement; - 6.
-When possible, the structure shall be constructed and placed on the building site so as to offer the minimum resistance to the flow of floodwaters and be placed further from the source of flooding than the primary structure; and - 7.
-Service facilities such as electrical, mechanical and heating equipment shall be elevated or dry floodproofed to or above the base flood elevation.
+In Zones A, AE, and AO, new construction or substantial improvement of a small, detached accessory structure of 500 square feet or less does not have to meet the elevation or nonresidential dry floodproofing requirements as detailed in § 60-10 of this chapter if the following wet floodproofing standards are met:

+- A. The structure has unfinished interiors and is not used for human habitation; - B. The structure is not located in the floodway; - C. The structure is not used for storage of hazardous materials; - D. The structure is wet floodproofed and designed to allow for the automatic entry and exit of floodwater as detailed in § 60-10C(4); - E. The structure shall be firmly anchored to prevent flotation, collapse and lateral movement; - F. When possible, the structure shall be constructed and placed on the building site so as to offer the minimum resistance to the flow of floodwaters and be placed further from the source of flooding than the primary structure; and - G. Service facilities such as electrical, mechanical and heating equipment shall be elevated or dry floodproofed to or above the base flood elevation.